Chick-fil-A confirms customer info stolen in ‘automated attack’ - NewsBreak

 The stolen information “may have included your name, email address, Chick-fil-A One membership number and mobile pay number, QR code, masked credit/debit card number, and the amount of Chick-fil-A credit (e.g., e-gift card balance) on your account (if any).
 In addition, if saved to your account, the information may have included the month and day of your birthday, phone number, and address,” Chick-fil-A said in the filing, adding, “Importantly, unauthorized parties would only have been able to view the last four digits of your payment card number.”

 It’s not clear how many people were affected, but the company told Nexstar in a statement it was less than 2% of all Chick-fil-A users.
-Missing something at In-N-Out?
-Company addresses ‘shortage’ of popular offering
+Hershey responds to backlash over Women’s Day campaign featuring trans activist

 In early January, Chick-fil-A said they were investigating “suspicious activity” after customers started complaining.